Freedom of Information Act

-Another option to see if the information you are requesting is already digitally is to search our archives.
-To do so, use the "Search" box in the upper right hand corner of this page.
+Another option to see if the information you are requesting is already digital is to search our archives.
+To do so, use the "Search" box in the upper right-hand corner of this page.
 For your convenience, you can complete an online FOIA application form or submit a printable version which will open in a new window.

 Note: When you submit a FOIA request, your information becomes public record.